grafana/k6-docs/docs/sources/next/using-k6/scenarios/executors/ramping-arrival-rate.md

 ---
 title: 'Ramping arrival rate'
-excerpt: 'A variable number of iterations are started in a specified period of time.'
+description: 'A variable number of iterations are started in a specified period of time.'
 weight: 06
 ---